streepje8/GeminiLiveForUnity/README.md

 This project is licensed under the BSL license — see the LICENSE.md file for more details.

-In short: For personal use you can use it for free, for Commercial use ask me first.
+In short: For personal use you can use it for free, for commercial use ask me first.
 When in doubt, ask.
 After 01/01/2028 the license changes to MIT.

 ---

-### ⭐️ Quick Summary

-> **Gemini Live for Unity** provides a simple and flexible way to connect Unity apps to Google’s Gemini Live API — with full support for text and audio responses and real-time streaming via websockets.
+## 💖 Acknowledgements

+This project was **generously funded by [Dylan from Dunk Technologies](https://www.linkedin.com/in/smitdylan/?originalSubdomain=nl)**.
+Definitely check them out — their support made this integration possible!

 ---